onodaHiroo/Uproot/README.md

 # Uproot
-Small 2D-TopDown Shooter concentrated with blood and violence.
+Small 2D-TopDown Shooter concentrated with blood and violence made with Unity.

 "It seems that in a world filled with technology, there is no place for troubles, but..."